pranavgupta2603/CLIP-ViL-GradCAM/README.md

 Heatmaps generated are essentially attention maps highlighting the important features that the CLIP-ViL model is taking into consideration for the given question.

-For the question - What is next to the bottle?
-This is the generated image with the heatmap - [Heatmap](sample_all.pdf)
+For the question - ```What is next to the bottle?``` This is the generated image with the heatmap - [Heatmap](sample_all.pdf)

+# Future Scope -

+* Given a video, select the most important frame using the generate heatmaps on each frame
+* Implement a benchmark VQA dataset like [CLEVR](https://cs.stanford.edu/people/jcjohns/clevr/) dataset

 # Related Links